 This article will help you to understand the average costs, square footage pricing, and what goes into these costs.
-We will not only be talking about the big expenses (called hard costs) but also the smaller ones (called soft costs).
-We will discuss everything you will need to build a hotel.
-By the end of this article, we will provide you with the average cost to build a hotel.
+We will not only be talking about the significant expenses (called hard costs) but also the smaller ones (called soft costs).

-So, whether you are planning to open a simple guest house in your backyard or a luxurious resort, we will be breaking down everything in easy-to-understand terms.
-So, if you are considering building a hotel, continue reading — we have got all the answers you need to know.
+So, whether you are planning to open a simple guest house in your backyard or a luxurious resort, we will break down everything in easy-to-understand terms.
+Let’s delve in!

 1. Setting the Foundation

-When considering how much it costs to build a hotel, it is important to set a strong foundation for your project.
-This foundation encompasses different critical aspects that will significantly impact the ultimate cost of building a hotel.
+When considering how much it costs to build a hotel, it is essential to set a strong foundation for your project.
+This foundation encompasses critical aspects that will significantly impact the ultimate cost of building a hotel.

-It is important because it will directly impact hotel construction costs.
-The average construction costs per square foot will also depend on the type of hotel you intend to build.
+It is crucial because it will directly impact hotel construction costs; the average construction costs per square foot will also depend on the type of hotel you intend to build.

 1.1.
 Defining Your Hotel Concept

 Your hotel concept is a factor that is very important while determining the hotel construction costs.
-Luxury guest houses meant for a select few will have higher associated costs if you compare them with an average backyard guest house.
+Luxury guest houses meant for a select few will have higher associated costs if compared with an average backyard guest house.

-Knowing whether you want to build a five-star hotel with lavish amenities or a guest house with fewer amenities.
+Knowing whether to build a five-star hotel with lavish amenities or a guest house with fewer amenities.
 In simple words, your vision sets the tone for the project budget.

 1.2.
 Choosing the Ideal Location